TylorS/typed-prelude/README.md

 that work in both browsers & Node.
 With few [documented exceptions](#exceptions), all the Typed libraries have no non-Typed dependencies, are side-effect free, and provide a tree-shakable API around functions.

+Only modern environments are supported out of the box.
+The last 2 major versions of Chrome, Firefox, Safari, and Edge are supported, as well as the lastest stable and long-term-support releases for Node.

 ## Packages